-This is a step-by-step guide on how to join the millions of people who've had over £15 billion of PPI premiums refunded, including free PPI complaint templates, info on how to deal with an offer, and making a complaint if your payout wasn't as big as it should have been.
+This is a step-by-step guide on how to join the millions of people who've had over £16bn of PPI premiums refunded, including free PPI complaint templates, info on how to deal with an offer & details on how to reopen a complaint.

 PPI claims FAQs